 - Iowa offers online voter registration.

-- You should know: you need an Iowa ID to use Iowa's online voter registration system.
-If you don't have an Iowa-issued ID, you can still register to vote by mail.
+- You should know: you need an Iowa driver's license or ID card to use Iowa's online voter registration system.
+If you don't have an Iowa-issued ID, you can still register by mail to vote.

 Use the National Voter Registration Form

 - Print and fill out the National Voter Registration Form.

 - Box 6 - ID Number: Your ID number is your Iowa driver's license number (or Iowa non-operator's identification number) if you have one, if not then the last four digits of your Social Security number.
 The ID number you provide will be verified with the Iowa Department of Transportation or the Social Security Administration.